QHose/QRSMeteor/README.md

 # TLDR
 With this project you can create apps for each customer based on a template app. (and much more).
 (In other words, you get software to get a 'publisher' for Qlik Sense)
-A live running instance of this code is visible at [integration.qlik.com](http://integration.qlik.com)
+A live running instance of this code is visible at [integration.qlik.com](http://integration.qlik.com) Also make sure you checkout the [slide generator](http://integration.qlik.com/slides), which explains SaaS integration using the Qlik Sense APIs.

 # Welcome to the SaaS with Qlik Sense demo platfom